opencitations/oc_graphenricher/docs/intro.md

 `GraphEnricher` adds identifiers to bibliographic resources and responsible agents.
 It can query Crossref, ORCID, VIAF, Wikidata and OpenAlex.

-`InstanceMatching` deduplicates responsible agents, bibliographic resources and identifiers that share identifier data.
+`GraphDeduplicator` deduplicates responsible agents, bibliographic resources and identifiers that share identifier data.

 ## Identifiers